-It is vital, initially, to make sense of which rodent you are driving.
-The most recognized types are Norway rats, roof rats and house mice.
+It is vital to make sense of which rodent you are driving away.
+The most recognized type of rodents are Norway rats, roof rats, and house mice.
 Use the accompanying records to identify your pest.

 Children rats may look confusingly like mice in the house.
 You can reveal them separately by looking at their heads and feet.
 Mice have much smaller heads and thinner feet than rats children.
 If you have found a rodent, there will surely be more.
 Search for the largest droppings you can discover.
 Adult mice deliver tube-shaped droppings to 1/4" length and rats give out and hollow excrement to 3/4" length.
 You can also analyze the gaps in the sections that have been chewed on the dividers, the mice will bite the squats at 1 and 1/2" while the rats will bite the openings at 2" and above.

-A jumping mouse.
 If you are still not sure, sprinkle some baby powder on the surfaces along the dividers where you think there is movement of rodents at that point, for a couple of days.
 If you have rodents here, you'll see sets of tracks in the dust.
-The mice leave traces that are around 1/2" wide, while the rats surrender to 3" large.
+Mice leave traces that are around 1/2" wide, while rats leave larger tracks, which can be up to to 3" large.